github/markup/README.md

 GitHub Markup
 =============

-We use this library on GitHub when rendering your README or any other rich text file.
+We use this library on GitHub when rendering your README (make sure it is .md) or any other rich text file.

 Markups